-Some users may expect to edit same project (open from iCloud Drive directly) on multiple devices at same time, the changes will be reflected on other devices automatically – this is impossible.
+Some users may expect to edit the same project (open from iCloud Drive directly) on multiple devices at same time, and the changes will be reflected on other devices automatically – this is impossible.

 QuickPlan for macOS

-After “QuickPlan for macOS” (downloaded from Mac App Store) be installed, QuickPlan iCloud Drive folder will be created, and files in the folder will be sync automatically to all the devices with same iCloud account, by iOS or macOS.
+After “QuickPlan for macOS” (downloaded from Mac App Store) be installed, macOS will create an iCloud Drive folder for QuickPlan, and files in the folder will be sync automatically to all the devices with the same iCloud account, controlled by iOS and macOS.

 Copy project file from QuickPlan iCloud Drive directory to another directory before editing.
 For example to create a new directory with name “working space” out of iCloud Drive directory and copy the project file to “working space” directory.

-(Check the project modified date to make sure the project file sync completed if project has be changed on other device.)
+(Check the project modified date to make sure the project file sync completed if another device has changed it.)

 Open the copied project file (in “working space” directory)